ArcheAge: Lore

 The story is based on The ArcheAge Chronicles, by the Korean author Jeon Min-hee.
 The plot outlines the struggle between the forces of good vs evil and heroes who set out to change the future in their favor.

 Reception

-ArcheAge has received generally favorable reviews from critics, currently holding a score of 80 out of 100 on Metacritic based on 11 critic reviews.
-Metacritic also offers user reviews, the game holds a User Score of 3.7 (based out of 10), which Metacritic labels as "Generally unfavorable reviews".
+ArcheAge has received generally favorable reviews from critics, holding a score of 80 out of 100 on Metacritic based on 11 critic reviews.